-- Enable a range of experiential opportunities: Some of our children may not have opportunities and experiences that children in other areas would take for granted, so we strive to ensure our curriculum is planned to provide these experiences.
-We ensure children's learning, where possible, is based on hands-on experiences; meeting visitors that can inspire children's learning and visiting places of interest that ensure children have first-hand experience of the knowledge they are being taught - Provide a wide range of extra-curricular activities and experiences in order to enrich the experience of the children and to promote their learning, personal growth, aspirations, lifelong learning and development - Promote positive mental health and wellbeing which will enhance our children's life skills, social skills and cultural awareness - Raise self-esteem, self-confidence, resilience and a love of learning: throughout all aspects of the curriculum the school promotes a can-do attitude and celebrates the successes of children and the progress that is made - Ensure that the core skills of reading, writing and maths are taught and linked to other areas of the curriculum.
+- Enable a range of experiential opportunities: some of our children may not have opportunities and experiences that children in other areas would take for granted, so we strive to ensure our curriculum is planned to provide these experiences.
+We ensure children's learning, where possible, is based on hands-on experiences; meeting visitors that can inspire children's learning and visiting places of interest that ensure children have first-hand experience of the knowledge they are being taught - Provide a wide range of extra-curricular activities and experiences in order to enrich the experience of the children and to promote their learning, personal growth, aspirations, lifelong learning and development - Promote positive mental health and wellbeing which will enhance our children's life skills, social skills and cultural awareness - Raise self-esteem, self-confidence, resilience and a love of learning: throughout all aspects of the curriculum the school promotes a can-do attitude and celebrates the successes of children and the progress that is made - Strive to ensure our children develop their language and communication skills.
+Communication skills are vital for both success and confidence in many areas of life and therefore we want our children to develop the ability to express themselves clearly and effectively.
+We ensure our curriculum is language -rich, involves use of high-quality texts, promotes an inquisitive approach to language and provides opportunities to practice new vocabulary. - Ensure that the core skills of reading, writing and maths are taught and linked to other areas of the curriculum.
 We recognise that for our children to succeed beyond the classroom these skills are crucial, particularly in preparation for secondary and for their working life.
-Some of our children start at Ellwood below the expected level for their age group and the school works hard to provide high quality teaching and learning and additional support where needed to ensure any gaps are reduced - Clearly demonstrate progression of skills and knowledge: we recognise that in order for children to learn effectively it is important that the taught curriculum is carefully mapped out to ensure that long term acquisition of skills and knowledge is acquired - Raise children's aspirations and set high expectations for ALL pupils, whilst catering for the individual needs of children - Enable children to be creative and to develop their own thinking - Help children to understand and appreciate Britain's cultural heritage, particularly that of their own local area, and to promote British values
+Some of our children start at Ellwood below the expected level for their age group and the school works hard to provide high quality teaching and learning and additional support where needed to ensure any gaps are reduced - Clearly demonstrate progression of skills and knowledge: we recognise that in order for children to learn effectively it is important that the taught curriculum is carefully mapped out to ensure that long term acquisition of skills and knowledge is acquired - Raise children's aspirations and set high expectations for ALL pupils, whilst catering for the individual needs of children - Enable children to be creative and to develop their own thinking

-Implementation:
+• Help children to understand and appreciate Britain's cultural heritage, particularly that of their own local area, and to promote British values.

+Implementation